-(1) Mr. Ali deferred all of his 2018 cash compensation pursuant to our Non-employee Directors' Deferred Compensation Program under which he received stock units in lieu of cash.

-(2) Dr. Chwang retired from the board following the expiration of his term at the 2018 annual meeting.

-Ruey-Bin Kao was elected to the board of directors in June 2018 and received a stock award in connection with his election.
-Depresents the grant data fair value of restricted stock units overded in the fiscal way and depresents at a stock award in connection with his election.

-(4) Represents the grant date fair value of restricted stock units awarded in the fiscal year ended December 29, 2018 in accordance with ASC Topic 718 disregarding any estimates of forfeitures.
+- (1) Mr. Ali deferred all of his 2018 cash compensation pursuant to our Non-employee Directors' Deferred Compensation Program under which he received stock units in lieu of cash. - (2) Dr. Chwang retired from the board following the expiration of his term at the 2018 annual meeting. - (3) Ruey-Bin Kao was elected to the board of directors in June 2018 and received a stock award in connection with his election. - (4) Represents the grant date fair value of restricted stock units awarded in the fiscal year ended December 29, 2018 in accordance with ASC Topic 718 disregarding any estimates of forfeitures.
 The grant date fair value is the fair market value of our common stock on the date of grant multiplied by the number of shares of common stock underlying such restricted stock unit award.